 A medium sized vessel has the protection requirements similar to that of a medium sized business, buying basic security controls that would be suited to home users or small business environments is unlikely to be considered as adequate control.

 The market is conflicted right now, with most not wanting to upset the status quo and change what has ‘always worked’.
 Some consultants are pitching the ‘every vessel is going to get hacked and sink’ message and that everything must change, with others going along a tick box auditing exercise and downplaying risks with fear of annoying the OT owners.

 You own the risk.
 There are mature products, services and guidance out there to help you manage the security threats of OT and IT systems, internal resources and external third party providers.

-Quantitative risk assessment is key to defining which level of protective controls are worth investing in.
+Quantitative risk assessment is key to defining which level of protective controls are worth investing in when protecting Maritime OT.
 Play the ‘what would a court think game’, think of a scenario and play out what the perception and liabilities would likely be, that’s usually a good starting point.

-As trusted experts in cyber security, Infosec Partners have a proven track record in helping maritime and shipping organisations secure their OT and connected environments.
+As trusted experts in cyber security, Infosec Partners have a proven track record in protecting Maritime OT and connected environments.
 You can read more here about how we provide cyber security consultancy and managed security services.